zompiexx/wargames/README.md

 Still to do: Requested
 1) Subs on game scene,  where David says blow them out of the water.
 Maybe those to start. [will investigate]
+2) A rolling demo/screensaver that can change its path/outcome. [will investigate]

 Requested: Deferred
 1) allow users to run global thermonuclear war after login. [decided not to implement this as would require major re-sequencing in code]